Lead Apron Patterns

 Full-Overlap Apron Construction

-In Full-Overlap Full Protection Lead Aprons, the front protection is achieved in the overlapped front area.
-The back panel is always made with one 0.25 mmPb sheet.
+In Full-Overlap Full Protection Lead Aprons, front protection is achieved in the overlapped front area.
+The back panel is made with 0.25 mmPb lead equivalent protection.

 Claimed Apron Protection Front Panel 1 Front Panel 2 Back Panel Front Overlapped Area